Water and Wastewater Treatment Projects >Roots Street Multi-Barrier Treatment Plant

 View All Projects

-Exterior view of Roots Street Water Treatment Plant and treated water reservoir.
+Roots Street Water Treatment Plant water infrastructure upgrade and treated water reservoir.

 Project Overview